e2eSolutionArchitect/azure-finops-toolkit/steps-to-enable-Microsoft-FinOps-Toolkit.md

 ### Roles and Permissions for Azure cloud user
     The PowerBI developer should have
-- Acces to the subscription where the 'FinOps Hub' will be deployed
+- Access to the subscription where the 'FinOps Hub' will be deployed
 - 'Blob Reader' role in Azure portal to access storage account data in PowerBI desktop
 - 'Contributor' role for deploying 'FinOps Hub'.
-The deployment requires permissions to create resources like storage account, data factory, Reource group, etc
+The deployment requires permissions to create resources like storage account, data factory, Resource group, etc

+### Create a new Resource Group
+- Go to Resource group > Create > select the subcription where the FinOps Hub should be deployed.
+- Name the resource group. e.g., 'Org_FOCUS_Rg'

+## NOTE: 'FOCUS' stands for FinOps Open Cost and Usage Specification

 ### Deploy FinOps Hub